Stefan Gröschl

 Professor at ESSEC Business School

-Responsible Leadership, Sustainability, Workforce Diversity and Sport
+Responsible Leadership, Sustainability, Diversity and Inclusion, Migration and Sport

 Wer's nicht einfach sagen und klar sagen kann, der soll schweigen und weiterarbeiten, bis er's klar sagen kann